gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Domains page is where network domains are managed.
 Domains are used for setting FQDNs, joining Windows Instances to domains, and creating A-Records with DNS integrations.
 On create the domain controller and credentials for domain join must be provided.
     - This permission is recommended for those responsible for |morpheus| DNS and domain-join integrations.
     -
+  * - Infrastructure: Network Firewalls
+    - None, Read, Full
+    - Determines access to the Firewall tab on applicable network integrations detail pages
+    - The Firewall tab is where network firewall groups and rules are viewed, created and managed
+    - This permission is recommended for those tasked with network security management -
+  * - Infrastructure: Network Integration
+    - None, Read, Full
+    - Determines access to the Integrations tab on the Network list page (Infrastructure > Network)
+    - The integrations tab is where network integrations can be viewed, added and managed.
+Additionally, the detail pages for network integrations are accessed here
+    - This permission is recommended for those tasked with handling network integrations and their use within |morpheus|
+    -
+  * - Infrastructure: Network IP Pools
+    - None, Read, Full
+    - Determines access to the IP Pools tab on the Network list page (Infrastructure > Network)
+    - The IP Pools tab is where IP pools from various networks are displayed.
+Detail pages for IP pools can also be accessed here
+    - This permission is recommended for those tasked with IP address management -
   * - Infrastructure: Network Proxies
     - None, Read, Full
     - Determines access to the Proxies tab on the Infrastructure > Networks page.
     - The Infrastructure Networks Proxies page is where Proxy configurations are stored, which are available for use by the provisioning engines.
     - This permission is recommended for those responsible for configuring proxies to be used when provisioning.
     -
+  * - Infrastructure: Network Router DHCP Pool
+    - None, Read, Full
+    - Determines access to the DHCP tab on the detail page for a Router associated with certain network integrations (Example: Infrastructure > Network > Integrations > Routers tab > selected router > DHCP tab)
+    - The DHCP tab is where DHCP pools are viewed, created and managed
+    - This permission is recommended for those responsible for DHCP pool management -
   * - Infrastructure: Network Routers
     - None, Read, Group, Full